wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 Complete the following to delete components from the Edge Data Store.

 1. Open command line.
-2. Type the following in the command line, replacing `<componentId>` with the value that you want, and press Enter.
+2. Type the following in the command line, replacing `<componentId>` with the ID of the component that you want to delete, and press Enter.

 	```bash
 	edgecmd Configuration System Components id=<componentId> delete